kaipodresearch/KORP-AntiAnalysis/README.md

 # KORP-AntiAnalysis
-It is software-based package to detect analysis environment and approaches of binaries in Windows OS.
+It is a software-based package to detect analysis environment and approaches of binaries in Windows OS.